aroemers/mount-lite/README.md

 ### Reloading, cascading and tools.namespace

 Whenever you redefine a global state var - when reloading the namespace for instance - by default that state and all the states depending on that state will be stopped automatically (in reverse order).
-We call this a cascading stop.
-For example:
+We call this a cascading stop, and uses an internal graph to determine the dependents.
+An example:

 ```clj
 (defstate a :start 1 :stop (println "Stopping a"))